bitshares/bitshares-ui/app/help/en/dex/trading.md

 ## Pairs

-In BitShares, almost any asset can be traded with all other assets.
+In Lampgram, almost any asset can be traded with all other assets.
 Once we have picked two assets, we usually refer to a *market pair*.
 For instance, we can trade USD against EUR in the USD:EUR pair.